awsdocs/aws-elemental-mediapackage-user-guide/doc_source/using-service-linked-roles.md

 # Using Service\-Linked Roles for MediaPackage<a name="using-service-linked-roles"></a>

-AWS Elemental MediaPackage uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+AWS Elemental MediaPackage uses IAM [ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that's linked directly to MediaPackage\.
 Service\-linked roles are predefined by MediaPackage and include all the permissions that the service requires to call other AWS services on your behalf\.

 A service\-linked role makes setting up MediaPackage easier because you don’t have to manually add the necessary permissions\.
 MediaPackage defines the permissions of its service\-linked roles, and unless defined otherwise, only MediaPackage can assume its roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.